jojobear2020/MechaCar_Statistical_Analysis/README.md

 ## Deliverable 4: Design a Study Comparing the MechaCar to the Competition

 There are quite a few metrics that people are interested in when choosing a car.
-Among them are horsepower, fuel efficiency, car cost, cargo and passenger space, and even color.
+Among them are horsepower, fuel efficiency, safety rating, car cost, cargo & passenger space, and even color.
 Having this data in dataset would be extremely beneficial.

 ### 1. Horsepower
 Horsepower is a common performance metric that is reported alongside car fuel-efficiency and engine size.
 Therefore it would be really easy to collect horsepower data for a large number of vehicles.
 We can create a study that tests whether or not the horsepower of MechaCar is statistically different from a collection of other comparable vehicles.